 If you have severe pain or an injury, seek a professional first before you start trying yoga out.
 Yoga is still a form of physical activity.
-If not taught correctly it does have the potential to be dangerous or even if you push your body further than it is able to go.
-Injuries, which can occur from incorrect yoga practice, include; overstretched muscles, strained ligaments, slipped discs and eye injuries (eye pressure from inverted poses).
+If not taught correctly it has the potential to be dangerous.
+Injuries, which can occur from incorrect yoga practice, include; overstretched muscles, strained ligaments, slipped discs, and eye injuries (eye pressure from inverted poses).

 There are different levels of difficulty with yoga, and it is important that you choose classes and postures suited to your current abilities.
-This will minimise risks associated with your yoga practice and your body will respond quicker and with better results.
-If you feel any pain during a posture, stop immediately or pull back.
+This will minimise risks associated with your yoga practice and your body will respond quickly and with better results.
+If you feel any pain during a posture, stop immediately, or pull back.
 Pain is a sign that something is wrong.

 Chiro & Sports Med